 For more information, visit www.gananoquefarmersmarket.ca

-One of everyone’s favourite ways to enjoy fall is to get out and enjoy some apple picking; Waddell Apples is the perfect spot to find all your favourite varieties in a pick-your-own format!
-Located in Seeley’s Bay, Ontario, this apple orchard features pre-picked and self-picked apples, a pumpkin patch and a farm store that is stocked with preserves, cider, local honey, and maple products for you to take home.
+One of everyone’s favourite ways to enjoy fall is to get out and enjoy some apple picking; Moon Valley Farms is the perfect spot to find all your favourite varieties in a pick-your-own format!
+Located in Eglin, Ontario, this apple orchard features a variety of pre-picked or self-picked apples, and fresh apple cider.
+The perfect activity on a crisp, autumn day!

 Locavores shop here!
 Occupying a historic school house built in the 1800s in Lyndhurst, Wendy’s Country Market is lovingly stocked with fresh food from within a 100 mile radius from Kingston, Brockville, Gananoque and Rideau Lakes.
 Open year round, the market is always filled with seasonal goodies from over 70 local farmers and artisans; fresh fruits and veggies, dairy and eggs, meat and poultry, as well as baked goods and grocery items (including gluten free options!).
 Wendy’s is a must stop shop for local flavours!